OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

 \subsubsection{Input}

-OCTolyzer fully supports \verb|.vol| file formats (from Heidelberg Engineering imaging devices) and was designed around such file formats for extracting macular B-scan, volume and peripapillary B-scan data using the EyePy python package \cite{morelle2023eyepy}.
+OCTolyzer fully supports \verb|.vol| file formats (from Heidelberg Engineering imaging devices) which uses the EyePy python package for file reading \cite{morelle2023eyepy}.
 There is currently no support for \verb|.e2e| files as current python-based file readers \cite{morelle2023eyepy, graham2024octconverter} are unable to locate the necessary pixel length scales for converting from pixel space into physical space.
-Additionally, we have not considered support for other proprietary file formats such as \verb|.fda|, \verb|.fds|, \verb|.img| and \verb|.oct|, due to the propensity for storing ophthalmic image and metadata in DICOM (\verb|.dcm|) format for purposes of vendor neutrality. \verb|.dcm| file formats currently have limited support but we are working on this presently.
-See supplementary \cref{suppfig:octolyzer_input} for information on OCTolyzer's expected input, setup and interface.
+We do not support other proprietary file formats like \verb|.fda|, \verb|.fds|, \verb|.img| and \verb|.oct|, due to the propensity for storing ophthalmic image and metadata in vendor-neutral formats like DICOM (\verb|.dcm|). \verb|.dcm| file formats currently have limited support but we are working on this presently.
+See Supplementary \cref{suppfig:octolyzer_input} for information on OCTolyzer's expected input, setup and interface.